Toilet Gurgling or Bubbling? Here’s What to Do

 Conclusion

-Even though a gurgling and bubbling toilet may sound like something out of a horror movie, we now know it’s just your toilet’s way of screaming for help.
-Making it your mission to heal your toilet by removing any clogs/blockages so that the air pressure returns to normal is the best way to deal with the issue.
+Even though a gurgling and bubbling toilet may sound like something out of a horror movie, we now know it’s your toilet’s way of screaming for help.
+The best way to deal with the issue is to make it your mission to heal your toilet by removing clogs/blockages so the air pressure returns to normal.

 In many instances, it could be out of your control, like a faulty sewer main, and then it’s up to the authorities to fix it.
-However, applying the helpful hints above could get your toilet up and flushing again when the problem is in your pipes.
+Applying the helpful hints above could get your toilet up and flushing again when the problem is in your pipes.

 Do You Need a Licensed Plumber?